 Traditional travel insurance vs. Comprehensive travel health insurance

 Comprehensive travel health insurance is available for short trips (1 day to 6 months) or as primary insurance for expatriates or someone relocating to another country for an extended period of time (6 months or longer).
 Depending on the length of the trip and the plan selected by the consumer, the policies can pay for doctor and hospital bills and sometimes even dental care and prescription medications.
 Added features that go beyond traditional "injury/illness" coverage for long term, expatriate care can include preventive/routine services, acupuncture, chiropractic care, maternity benefits and more.

 Another extremely important benefit to consider when purchasing travel health insurance is medical evacuation coverage.
 Keep in mind that depending on your travel destination, adequate care for your condition may not be available locally.
 Medical evacuations can come with hefty price tags (at times up to six figures) and are difficult to organize and coordinate.
-In such stressful situations, it is important to have the reassurance that you will not have to pay for transportation to a nearby location for excellent medical care or to return home for the best care.
+In such stressful situations, it is important to have the reassurance that you will not have to pay for transportation for a life-threatening emergency to a nearby location for excellent medical care or to return home for the best care (available with Xplorer Premier).
 What’s more, discerning between one air-ambulance company and another (as just one example of the complexities you could face) or having third party medical personnel assess the care you are receiving locally to verify the necessity of a medical evacuation, are the types of decisions which can be left up to the expertise of a travel health insurance provider.

 International living just got a little easier